June-Skeeter/Police_Involved_Deaths_Canada/Content/Teaching_Materials.md

 # Data Normalization & Classification: Highlighting Racial Disparities in Police Violence

 [This lecture style workshop](https://ubc-lib-geo.github.io/Data-Normalization-Classification/) highlights the importance of normalizing data and teaches students how to apply different data classification methods.
-* I've also adapted it to a lecture for
+* I've also adapted it to a lecture for a Introductory GIS course I teach

 <div style="overflow: hidden;
   padding-top: 56.25%;